 EPF is the most popular choice for retirement saving.
 Almost four crore employees are contributing to EPF for the post retirement savings.
 NPS can be considered the second most popular scheme which was launched in 2004.
 However, its popularity still not very close to the EPF scheme.
 This post compares benefits of EPF scheme and NPS scheme.
 The main difference between EPF and NPS is related to tax exemption.
 EPFO gives tax free PF withdrawal, but NPS is conditionally attracts tax.
+Now Government of India launch new UAN member portal login started for employee as well as employers.
 NPS offers market linked returns.
 50% of contributions can be given to equity markets.
 The higher returns lies with NPS instead of EPF if investment is planned for period of 10 years or more than that.

 Guideline For NPS and EPF